mitcshi/mitcshi.github.io/_pages/publications.md

 * <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=5309320" target="_blank">A multi-tier methodology for Scope 3 emissions accounting in complex supply chains: Mathematical framework and empirical insights from China</a> (with R. Luo, Q. Geng, and C. Dang), 2025, revise and resubmit

 * A machine learning-based factor investing framework for Chinese convertible bonds (with J. Qiu, X. Zheng, and X. Fang), 2025

-* Seeing through the haze: Estimating corporate Scope 3 emissions from incomplete ESG data (with X. Su, R. Luo, and Q. Geng), 2025

 * Overreaction and underreaction: Building a behavioral four-factor model for China<br>(with X. Lian and Y. Liu), 2025, (the original version was written in 2021 and circulated under the title <a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3928587" target="_blank">"A composite four-factor model in China"</a>)